 Equipment and leasehold improvements are stated at cost.
 Equipment depreciation is calculated using the straight-line method over three to five years.
-Leasehold improvements are amortized over the estimated useful lives of the assets or the related lease terms, whichever is shorter.
+Leasehold improvements are amortized using the straight line method over the estimated useful lives of the assets or the related lease terms, whichever is shorter.